National Research Conference for Careers Practitioners

 2026 programme

-Our programme is intended to be largely presented by practitioners and aim to encourage those who have an interest in and enthusiasm to undertake research but perhaps lack the confidence.
-The Conference is going to be held online and we invite international colleagues to join us.
+Our programme was intended to be largely presented by practitioners and aim to encourage those who have an interest in and enthusiasm to undertake research but perhaps lack the confidence.
+The Conference was held online and we invited international colleagues to join us.

 • A keynote presentations on research relevant to career development